MaceChettiyadan/Y11Notes/Economics/5. Market Failure/PPT - Exernalities.md

 #### The distinction between  positive and negative externalities
 ##### Negative Externalities
 - Occurs when production and/or consumption creates an **external cost**
-- Causes overconsumption/production
+- Causes overconsumption/production - there's always more than what we want being produced
 	- Market quantity is greater than optimal quantity
 	- Market price is less than optimal price
-- Results in deadweight loss
+- Results in *deadweight loss*

 #### How an externality can influence market efficiency i.e. a deadweight loss
 #### Policy options to correct for externalities, including the use of taxes and subsidies